anthonycaccese/retromega-revisited-es-de/README.md

 - `Theme Color Scheme` - sets the color scheme that is used for the overall theme on all views.
 There are 6 built in color schems:
    - `Colorful (Light)` - The default color scheme.
 Displays a custom color for each system based on the Colorful media set.
    - `Colorful (Dark)` - A `dark mode` version of the above color scheme.
-   - `DMG` - Sets a light color scheme that displays for all systems.
+   - `DMG` - a DMG inspired color scheme.
+   - `Famicom` - a Famicom inspired color scheme.

 ### **Font Sizes:**